apereo/cas/docs/cas-server-documentation/logging/Logging-MDC.md

 | `principal`                         | CAS authenticated principal id.

 Additionally, all available request attributes, headers, and parameters are exposed as variables.
+> :warning: **These variables potentially include the password.** If you set includeMDC to true in syslog appender, these informations will be sent to syslog.

 The above variables may be used in logging patterns: